jkomoros/boardgame/boardgame-util/lib/codegen/test/expected_auto_enum.txt

 	flargoD: "D",
 })

-//groupEnum is the combined enum.Enum for group var groupEnum = enums.MustCombine("group", boardgame.BaseGroupEnum, blargoEnum, flargoEnum)
+//groupEnum is the combined enum.Enum for group.
+It also includes boardgame.BaseGroupEnum. var groupEnum = enums.MustCombine("group", boardgame.BaseGroupEnum, blargoEnum, flargoEnum)

 //theGroupEnum is the combined enum.Enum for theGroup